-Why I Hate To Love Travelling With Anxiety
+Why I Hate To Love Travel

 It’s the night before that amazing holiday you’ve been so desperately waiting for.
 You’re all packed, chilling maybe with a cheeky tipple to get in the mood before that nights sleep you absolutely must get as you’re travelling the next day and ‘don’t want to be tired’ - I absolutely hate hearing that!

 It’s all easier said than done because if you’re like me and have suffered with the crippling feelings of anxiety triggered by travelling then you’ll know the night before anything but chilled…

 It’s unlike me to share something personal, but I’m doing it.
 I’m writing this post because I have a long-haul holiday + special occasion coming up - I’m turning 30 whilst I’m away and it’s all happening at once.

 I wanted to start off this new section of my blog by sharing what it’s been like for me to travel especially thinking about the past few years and where I’ve been, especially the long haul badboys.
 I’ve realised it’s nothing to be shy about or ashamed of, it’s so common and completely natural to feel nervous (putting it lightly) - and I want to enjoy the holiday process, not dread it - it’s what life is all about after all.

 So, this year has been the start to a long old process of dissolving and dismantling my historic anxiety triggers (which I’ll be writing more about very soon) - with travelling being the biggest contributor - and I’ve been taking positive steps toward overcoming the whole bloody thing and I am so happy something switched inside me where I finally decided to do something about it.